OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Abstractors for Open-World Video Instance Segmentation and Captioning

+The object-to-text abstractor (Fig.~\ref{fig:abstractors} (b)) connects the space of object queries and the space of text queries.
+It consists of $L$ transformer blocks, each block consisting of self-attention (SA), masked cross-attention (masked CA) and a feed forward network (FFN) as shown in Fig.~\ref{fig:abstractors} (b) to generate object-centric text queries.
+Next, we discuss masked cross-attention.

-\textbf{Masked attention for object-centric captioning.} Masked attention involves attending within the foreground region of the predicted mask for each object query.
-Concretely, for each object $i$, we restrict the cross attention in the object-to-text transformer by using the segmentation mask of the object generated by the detection head to generate object-centric text queries $q^i_\mathrm{text}$.
+\textbf{Masked cross-attention for object-centric captioning.} Masked cross-attention involves attending within the foreground region of the predicted mask for each object query.
+Concretely, to generate object-centric text queries $q^i_\mathrm{text}$ for each object $i$, we restrict the cross attention in the object-to-text abstractor by using the segmentation mask of the object generated by the detection head.
 Intuitively, this enables the model to focus on local object-centric features, which are sufficient to update the text queries.
 Importantly, note that context information from the video frames can be gathered through the self-attention layers.
 The proposed design hence doesn't take away any information.
 It rather provides the same information in clearly separated layers.

 Formally, for the $i^\mathrm{th}$ object we compute the query features $X^{\mathrm{cap},i}_l \in \mathbb{R}^{(N_{\mathrm{text}}+1)\times C}$ obtained from the $l^\mathrm{th}$ object-to-text transformer layer via